Polish foreign minister demands European Commission leaders step down

 “Usually in politics when a political project fails ... and here it is a political project to preserve European unity ... then one either has to change the rules of the game or give other politicians a chance to improve this project,” Waszczykowski said.

-Juncker has also criticized the reluctance of central and eastern European states, who mostly joined the bloc in 2004, to accept migrant quotas proposed by the Commission.
+Juncker has also criticised the reluctance of central and eastern European states, who mostly joined the bloc in 2004, to accept migrant quotas proposed by the Commission.
+(Reporting by Marcin Goettig; Editing by Louise Ireland)